 How much is IBI in La Linea per year?

-For a typical 2-3 bedroom flat, IBI costs €260-450 per year.
-The exact amount depends on your property's valor catastral and La Linea's rate of approximately 0.75%.
-The valor catastral is usually 30-45% of the market value, so IBI is relatively affordable compared to equivalent taxes in the UK or Gibraltar.
+For a typical 2-3 bedroom flat, IBI costs approximately €150-300 per year (as of May 2026).
+The exact amount depends on your property's valor catastral and La Linea's rate of approximately 0.5-0.6% (pending Ayuntamiento confirmation).
+The valor catastral is usually 30-45% of the market value, so IBI remains affordable compared to equivalent taxes in the UK or Gibraltar.

 Do I pay ITP or IVA when buying in La Linea?